Convertible: History

 Most of the early automobiles were open-air vehicles without any roof or sides.
 As car engines became more powerful by the end of the 19th century, folding textile or leather roofs (as had been used on victoria or landau carriages) began to appear on cars.
 Examples of early cars with roofs include the phaeton (a two-seat car with a temporary roof), the brougham or a coupé de ville, having an enclosed passenger compartment at the rear, while the driver sat in front either in the open, or the landaulet, where the driver has a fixed roof and the passenger compartment has a folding roof.
 Less expensive cars, such as the runabouts, sporting roadsters, or sturdy touring cars, remained either completely open air or were fitted with a rudimentary folding top and detachable clear side curtains.

 In the 1920s, when steel bodies began to be mass-produced, closed cars became available to the average buyer, and fully open cars began to disappear from the mainstream market.
 By the mid 1930s, the remaining small number of convertibles sold were high-priced luxury models.
 In 1939, Plymouth introduced the first mechanically operated convertible roof powered by two vacuum cylinders.

-Demand for convertibles increased as a result of American soldiers in France and the United Kingdom during World War 2 experiencing the small roadster cars that were not available in the United States at the time.
+Demand for convertibles increased as a result of American soldiers in France and the United Kingdom during World War II familiarizing themselves with small roadster cars, which were not available in the United States at that time.
 These roadsters included the MG Midget and Triumph Roadster.
-The convertible design was incorporated into the mass-market unibody by Hudson in 1948.
+The convertible design was incorporated into the mass market unibody by Hudson in 1948.
 United States automakers manufactured a broad range of convertible models during the 1950s and 1960s – from economical compact-sized models such as the Rambler American and the Studebaker Lark, to the more expensive models, such as the Packard Caribbean, Oldsmobile 98, and Imperial by Chrysler.
 Automakers often included a convertible body style as an available body style in a model range.

-Convertibles in the U.S. market reached a sales peak in 1965 and fell in popularity over the next five years.
-Optional air conditioning became more popular and the availability of sunroofs and T-tops limited the appeal of the open body style as well as the noise, leaks, and repairs associated with fabric tops.
-The popularity of convertibles was reduced by the increased travel speeds on roads (resulting in more wind and noise for occupants) and proposed vehicle crash safety standards in the United States.
+Convertibles in the U.S. market peaked in sales around 1965, and fell in popularity over the next five years.
+Optional air conditioning was gradually becoming more popular, and the availability of sunroofs and T-tops limited the appeal of the open body style.
+Noise, leaks, and repairs associated with fabric tops also contributed to issues that many customers had.
+The popularity of convertibles was reduced by the increased travel speeds on roads (resulting in more wind and noise for occupants) and the emergence of more comprehensive vehicle crash safety standards in the United States.